Dr Katie Frith

 Katie has expertise in diagnosing and managing children with food allergies, allergic rhinitis, hives and has a special interest in Food Protein Induced Enterocolitis (FPIES).
 She can initiate treatment with immunotherapy for allergic rhinitis and plan food challenges.
 Katie is also experienced in looking after children with inborn errors of immunity, including primary immune deficiencies (PID) and immune dysregulation.

 In addition to her private work she is a staff specialist in paediatric immunology at Sydney Children’s Hospital.
-Katie has peer reviewed publications in paediatric allergy and immunology and is actively involved in research with current collaborative studies involving the Karolinska Institut, the Garvan Institute for Medical Research, CIRCA and the Murdoch Children’s Research Institute.
+Katie has peer reviewed publications in paediatric allergy and immunology and is actively involved in research with current collaborative studies involving the Karolinska Institut, the Garvan Institute for Medical Research and CIRCA.
 She is a conjoint lecturer in the School of Women’s and Children’s Health, UNSW.